Crispy Lotus Root Chips (Renkon Chips) fried to perfection and sprinkled with Himalayan pink salt and Japanese aonori

-- Heat the oil to 340ºF (170ºC) on medium-high heat.
-Drop a slice of lotus root to see if it’s ready.
-If it comes right up, then it's time to deep fry.
+- Heat 1 cup neutral oil to 340ºF (170ºC) on medium-high heat.
+Drop a slice of lotus root to see if the oil is hot enough.
+If it comes right up to the surface, then the oil is ready for frying.

 - Once they are nicely fried, spread on a wired rack or a paper towel to remove excel oil.
-Season with salt and aonori and serve immediately.
+Season with Himalayan pink salt and aonori (dried green laver seaweed) and serve immediately.